JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 You can read them all [here](https://nodejs.org/api/os.html#os_signal_constants).

-Let’s now see the main methods that `os` provides:
+Let's now see the main methods that `os` provides:

 *   `os.arch()`
 *   `os.cpus()`